Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

 * ``prog_bar``: Logs to the progress bar (Default: ``False``).
 * ``logger``: Logs to the logger like ``Tensorboard``, or any other custom logger passed to the :class:`~pytorch_lightning.trainer.trainer.Trainer` (Default: ``True``).
+* ``reduce_fx``: Reduction function over step values for end of epoch.
+Uses :meth:`torch.mean` by default.
+* ``enable_graph``: If True, will not auto detach the graph.
+* ``sync_dist``: If True, reduces the metric across devices.
+Use with care as this may lead to a significant communication overhead.
+* ``sync_dist_group``: The DDP group to sync across.
+* ``add_dataloader_idx``: If True, appends the index of the current dataloader to the name (when using multiple dataloaders).
+If False, user needs to give unique names for each dataloader to not mix the values.
+* ``batch_size``: Current batch_size used for accumulating logs logged with ``on_step=True``.
+    This will be directly inferred from the loaded batch, but for some data structures you might need to explicitly provide it.
+* ``rank_zero_only``: Whether the value will be logged only on rank 0.
+This will prevent synchronization which would produce a deadlock as not all processes would perform this log call.

 .. list-table:: Default behavior of logging in Callback or LightningModule
    :widths: 50 25 25